-This year (2017-2018) we have changed our structure of swimming in order to begin to address these new Government requirements.
-All our year 5 children receive free swimming lessons on a Tuesday afternoon in school time at Dunston Leisure Centre.
+All our Year 5 children receive free swimming lessons on a Tuesday afternoon in school time at Dunston Leisure Centre.
 They start in September and swim weekly until the end of May half term.

-From May half term until the end of the summer term, all children that did not meet Government benchmark swimming requirements at the end of year 5 last year (so now in year 6) start swimming lessons again.
-This means they get a focused, full afternoon of swimming with the teachers at the Leisure Centre and Miss Routledge, one of our Support Staff in school who is also a Level 2 swimming coach.
+This year (2018-2019) we introduced a swimming boost for all our Year 6 non-swimmers.
+From May half term until the end of the summer term, all children that did not meet Government benchmark swimming requirements at the end of Year 5 last year (so now in Year 6) started swimming lessons again.
+This means they got a focused, full afternoon of swimming with the teachers at the Leisure Centre and Miss Routledge, who is a level 2 swimming teacher.

 SCHOOL SPORT REPORTS